khanabid0825/PREMIER-LEAGUE-2022-23/README.md

 -> For predictive modelling, tools like data validation, forecasting tools like what-if analysis, and statistical functions, preferably binomial inverse, were used to perform simulations.
 ![2023-01-28](https://user-images.githubusercontent.com/123303003/215220254-ee0ddae5-0502-4d2b-a27b-8ffc39a2d4a1.png)

+-> The home side was given an advantage of 0.5 over the opposition away side.
+A total of 10,000 games were simulated each time and the results (home win/draw/away win) were then compiled using the COUNTIF function in Microsoft Excel.

 -> To ensure the quality of our prediction model, these were the factors that were taken into consideration: